bee-produced/bee-built/bee.persistent/README.md

 println(collection.works)
 ```

-To load a lazy relation in `lib.data`, it must be explicitly mentioned  in a *data selection*.
+To load a lazy relation in `bee.persistent`, it must be explicitly mentioned  in a *data selection*.
 Each select method takes an additional optional  parameter of the `DataSelection` interface, which is a graph listing all the relations to be eagerly loaded for the query.

-> 🪧 `lib.data` internally uses the [Jakarta Persistence Entity Graph](https://docs.jboss.org/hibernate/orm/6.1/userguide/html_single/Hibernate_User_Guide.html#fetching-strategies-dynamic-fetching-entity-graph), specifically a load graph, in combination  with the Criteria API to achieve this functionality.
+> 🪧 `bee.persistent` internally uses the [Jakarta Persistence Entity Graph](https://docs.jboss.org/hibernate/orm/6.1/userguide/html_single/Hibernate_User_Guide.html#fetching-strategies-dynamic-fetching-entity-graph), specifically a load graph, in combination  with the Criteria API to achieve this functionality.
 Each data selection is converted into a load graph and passed as a query hint.

-On default, all select methods default to `EmptySelection` which loads no relations. `lib.data` also features following `DataSelection` implementations:
+On default, all select methods default to `EmptySelection` which loads no relations. `bee.persistent` also features following `DataSelection` implementations:

 * `SimpleSelection`: Graph of nested sets where relations to be loaded are marked with their property name